SharafaddinKhaled/Data-Science-Projects/README.md

 4. Outcomes:

-- Basic understanding of text pre-processing.
+- Basic understanding of text pre-processing
 - What to do after text pre-processing
 - Bag of words
 - Tf-idf
-- Build the classification model.
+- Build the classification model
 - Evaluate the Model
 - Word Cloud Generator